 2.1.
-Daytime work
+DAYTIME WORK

 2.1.1.
-Daytime work in shops
+DAYTIME WORK IN SHOPS

-Active working hours in daytime work, i.e. the time actually worked by shop assistants, excluding meal and refreshment breaks, is to be 35 hours and 50 minutes per week (35.83 hours).
+Active working hours in daytime work, i.e. the time actually worked by shop assistants, excluding meal and refreshment breaks, is to be 35.83 hours week.
 Daytime hours shall be from 9:00 to 18:00 from Monday to Friday.
-If workers take their contractual refreshment breaks, then working hours shall be lengthened accordingly (cf. Section 3.1.2.), in which case weekly working hours are to be 38 hours and 45 minutes (38.75 hours).
+If workers take their contractual refreshment breaks, then working hours shall be lengthened accordingly (cf. Section 3.1.2.), in which case weekly working hours are to be 38.75 hours per week.
 Working hours shall be arranged by agreement between employees and employer according to what is considered suitable in each individual place of work.